ddoa/dea-code-examples/exercises/jaxrs-rest/README.md

 Steps
 -----
-1. Download [TomEE](http://tomee.apache.org/download/tomee-7.0.1.html "TomEE").
+1. Download the zip distribution of [Apache TomEE Plus](http://tomee.apache.org/download-ng.html "Apache TomEE Plus").
 Unzip this file in a directory of choice (there are known issues with paths containing spaces, you're safe when you unzip this file in the root of your C-disk (Windows), Applications Folder (Mac) or /opt folder (Linux).
 Make sure the directory you extract TomEE to is world-readable, if you don't you might need to run IntelliJ with Administrator privileges.
 2. Open the Project (pom.xml) in your IDE.
-The next steps will assume you've used IntelliJ, but we'll guess it still works in any IDE that supports [Maven](http://maven.apache.org/ "Maven") and [TomEE](http://tomee.apache.org/download/tomee-7.0.1.html "TomEE").
+The next steps will assume you've used IntelliJ, but we'll guess it still works in any IDE that supports [Maven](http://maven.apache.org/ "Maven") and TomEE.
 3. Add a new REST Resource: create a class <code>ItemResource</code> and register "/items" as the default path (@Path).
 Add a method <code>String getTextItems()</code> that:

 	* returns a hardcoded String "bread, butter".